rdkcentral/firebolt-apis/requirements/specifications/media/media-info.md

 | `UNKNOWN`        | `unknown`              |
 | `NONE`           | `none`                 |

+**TODO**: Atmos is not always MAT...
+MAT -> PCM version of Atmos.
+Can also be carried over AC4 EAC3 DolbyTrueHD

 ## 4. Format Features
 The Firebolt `Media` module **MUST** have a `Features` enumeration audio and video format features: